Skip to main content

 }

-The above code creates a grid divided into 3 columns and 2 rows.
+The code above creates a grid board divided into three columns and two rows.

 grid-column, grid-row